-Treatment Unit 2 was offline for scheduled routine maintenance during the time of the site inspection.
+- Treatment Unit 1 (softener unit) was in fair condition.
+This unit was online at the time of inspection.
+The basin components, including the cone, rake, mixers, and launders were in fair condition.
+The drive, electrical equipment, and instruments appeared to be in fair condition.
+There was major rust and corrosion observed on the mechanical components under water.
+The concrete inside the unit is cracking.
+Auxiliary pumps and associated piping, valves, and equipment were in fair condition.
+This unit is scheduled to be repaired once maintenance and work on Unit 2 is completed. - Treatment Unit 2 was offline for scheduled routine maintenance during the time of the site inspection.
 The interior, including the visible parts of the cone and paddle mixers, were showing signs of corrosion but remains in operational condition.
-Effluent launders were replaced 3 years ago and remain in good condition.
-The new motor, new gear box and drive were replaced a year ago.
+Effluent launders remain in good condition.
+The new motor, new gear box and drive are in good condition.
+The weirs were recently changed to stainless steel and are in good condition.
 Electrical equipment and instruments appeared to be in good condition.
 Auxiliary pumps and associated piping, valves, and equipment were in good condition.
-Sludge cycling pumps were replaced 3 years ago.
+Sludge cycling pumps are in good condition.
 At the time of inspection, Treatment Unit 2 was offline, and Treatment Unit 1 was online due to 6-month rotational use.